Workflow Recorder

 We never capture

-• Your prompts or Claude's responses
+• Your prompts or model responses

 • File contents or diffs